-Students with medically verifiable disabilities may be provided extra time or other accommodations reasonable for completing examinations.
-Petitions accommodations must be made to the Associate Dean for Academic Affairs within 30 days of the start of any semester for which the student desires accommodations.
+Students with medically verifiable disabilities may be provided extra time or other reasonable accommodations for completing examinations.
+Petitions for accommodations must be made to the Associate Dean for Academic Affairs at least 30 days prior to the commencement of the examination period pursuant to the process established in Chapter 1 of the Catalog & Handbook.
 Each petition should be accompanied by evidence of the medical condition and evidence detailing the accommodations which have been provided the student in past educational settings or examinations.
 Particular weight is given to accommodations provided in taking the LSAT.
 The student whose request is granted is responsible for making appropriate arrangements with the School Administration.
-The decision of the Associate Dean for Academic Affairs may be appealed by petition, in writing, delivered to the Dean within 10 days following the decision.
+The decision of the Accommodations Committee may be appealed by petition, in writing, delivered to the Dean within 10 days following the decision.
 The decision of the Dean on the appeal is final and not subject to further appeal.